ANJULI SHAH-JOHNSON, LCSW, LMT

 -Resmaa Menakem

-After almost 10 years in the field of clinical social work, I realized that there was a missing piece in traditional talk therapy, the piece was connecting with the body and our physical-emotional experience.
+After almost 10 years in the field of clinical social work, I realized that there was a missing piece in traditional talk therapy, that piece was connecting with the body and our physical-emotional experience.
 Enter somatic therapy as an embodied way to be present with emotional wounds.
 Now 20 years into being a social worker and 12 years into integrating emotional and body-centered work, I am even more convinced that our bodies must be a part of how we heal.

 Sessions are not your traditional talk therapy sessions although they may include conversation and naming shifts and insight.